Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Case Studies

-The hyperparameters configured for the E2E learning framework are set as follows: learning rate $\alpha= 1e-3$, weight decay factor $\zeta=5e-4$, batch size $B=32$, training epoch $E=300$.
-In particular, a sensitivity analysis on the selection of the physical loss weight $\rho$ within the hybrid loss function is presented in Section V-D. The exponential decay rates of Adam, denoted by $\beta_1$ and $\beta_2$, are set as 0.9 and 0.999 by default.
-For each testing system, 500 samples are partitioned into a training set $\mathcal{D}_{\text{train}}$ and a testing set $\mathcal{D}_{\text{test}}$ at an 8:2 ratio.
-All simulations are implemented by Matlab 2024a and Python 3.10 with PyTorch and CVXPY packages on a personal computer and optimization problems are solved by Gurobi.
-The hardware environment is Intel i7-14700F CPU and NVIDIA GeForce RTX 4060Ti GPU.
+The hyperparameters configured for the E2E learning framework are set as follows: learning rate $\alpha= 1e-3$, weight decay factor $\zeta=5e-4$, batch size $B=32$, training epoch $E=100$.
+In particular, a sensitivity analysis on the selection of the physical loss weight $\rho$ within the hybrid loss function is presented in Section \ref{sec V-weight}.
+The exponential decay rates of Adam, denoted by $\beta_1$ and $\beta_2$, are set as $0.9$ and $0.999$ by default.
+For each testing system, the 2000 samples are partitioned into a training set $\mathcal{D}_{\text{train}}$ and a testing set $\mathcal{D}_{\text{test}}$ at an 8:2 ratio.
+All simulations are implemented by Matlab 2024a and Python 3.12 with PyTorch 2.8.0 and CVXPY packages on a personal computer and optimization problems are solved by Gurobi.
+The hardware environment is Intel(R) Xeon(R) Gold 6430 CPU with 120GB of RAM and NVIDIA GeForce RTX 4090 GPU on workstations.